se2p/tool-competition-av/documentation/GUIDELINES.md

 ```

-> NOTE: We have to introduce the `--beamng-user` option because currently BeamNGpy does not support folders that contain "spaces" in them.
-By specify this option, you can customize where BeamNG will save the data required for running the simulations (levels, props, 3D models, etc.)
+> NOTE: We introduced the `--beamng-user` option because currently BeamNGpy does not support folders/paths containing "spaces" (see [this issue](https://github.com/BeamNG/BeamNGpy/issues/95)].
+By specifying this option, you can customize where BeamNG will save the data required for running the simulations (levels, props, 3D models, etc.)

 ## Example